Jaymo33/Blog-Extensor/src/content/blog/25g-tomato-paste-to-ounces.md

     "name": "Why is weight measurement better than volume for tomato paste?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "Weight measurement is more accurate for tomato paste because it's so dense and sticky.
 Volume measurements can vary based on how the paste is packed into the spoon.
-25g will always be 25g, but a \"tablespoon\" could range from 15g to 20g depending on how it's measured."
+25g will always be 25g, but a "tablespoon" could range from 15g to 20g depending on how it's measured."
     }
     }
     ]